DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **isInterleave**: Developed a solution for the "Interleaving String" problem, which checks if a string `s3` can be formed by interleaving two other strings `s1` and `s2`.
 The approach employs dynamic programming to create a table that tracks whether substrings of `s1` and `s2` can form substrings of `s3`.
 The time complexity is \(O(n \times m)\), where `n` and `m` are the lengths of `s1` and `s2`, respectively.
     [Problem Description: isInterleave](https://leetcode.com/problems/interleaving-string/description/)
+* Day 272: 🔺 Pascal's Triangle Row Finder in Python 🔺

+  Today, I developed a Pascal's Triangle Row Finder using Python, focusing on recursion to calculate specific rows of the triangle.
+This project not only computes the values of a given row but also visualizes the results using Matplotlib.
+Here are the key highlights:

+  - **Recursion**: The project utilizes a recursive function to compute the binomial coefficients, which are essential for generating each element of Pascal's Triangle.
+The function `binomial_coefficient(n, k)` implements the mathematical definition of combinations recursively.

+  - **Row Generation**: The function `pascal_triangle_row(n)` generates the nth row of Pascal's Triangle by iterating through all possible values of k (from 0 to n) and calculating each coefficient using the recursive function.
+This approach showcases how recursion can simplify complex calculations.

+  - **Data Visualization**: To enhance understanding, I incorporated Matplotlib to plot the generated row of Pascal's Triangle.
+The `plot_pascal_triangle_row(row)` function creates a bar chart that visually represents the values in the specified row, making it easier to grasp the relationships between them.

+  - **User Interaction**: The program allows users to specify which row of Pascal's Triangle they want to compute.
+By changing the value of `n`, users can explore different rows and see how the triangle expands.

+  - **Educational Value**: This project serves as an excellent exercise in understanding combinatorial mathematics and recursion in programming.
+It reinforces concepts such as base cases and recursive cases, while also demonstrating how to visualize mathematical concepts through programming.

+  This project was not only a fun challenge but also an opportunity to deepen my understanding of recursion and its applications in generating mathematical structures like Pascal's Triangle.
+I enjoyed integrating data visualization to make the results more accessible and engaging!